 where n is the number of axes being controlled.
 For this study, n=4, f=1.4.

 The actual value of the inner-loop crossover frequencies for the lateral, longitudinal, and vertical axes is 2.5 rad/s while the crossover frequency for the yaw axis is 2 rad/s to achieve a relaxed position hold (±4.6 m) for a hover task in bluff-body turbulence following the conditions of the flight test in [16].
 The pilot models were further designed and scheduled with airspeed from 10-60 m/s in 5 m/s increments to analyze pilot workload variation with different flight conditions in the next section.
-The practical values for the pilot models in simulations were obtained in real time by a linear table lookup with airspeed.
+The practical values for the pilot models in simulations were obtained in real-time by a linear table lookup with airspeed.

 Validation of Pilot-Model-in-the-Loop Simulation

 The distributed turbulence model and pilot model were validated by comparing the predicted rotorcraft responses and pilot controls with flight test data by a UH-60 rotorcraft hovering on the leeward side of a hangar [16].
 The flight condition is with V=11.3 m/s at an altitude of 12.2 m to simulate the flight test with the aircraft headed into the wind.
 The ground effect of main rotor is not considered.
 The bluff-body turbulence is assumed to be isotropic, and the length scales and intensities are 0.7z and 0.15Uz, respectively.
-The validated CETI model was also implemented into the flight dynamics model for comparison.
+The validated CETI model was also implemented in the flight dynamics model for comparison.
 The time histories of the rotorcraft responses and pilot controls were then used to calculate the Power Spectral Densities (PSD) for comparison with the flight test data.
 It is noteworthy that the units for the linear velocities and pilot controls are ft/s and inch in accordance with the flight test data.
 Furthermore, the PSDs were calculated with the two-sided spectrum.

 Figure 11 shows the comparison results of the rotorcraft frequency responses to turbulence.
 The flight test data are only available for the heave, roll, pitch, and yaw rate responses, and therefore the lateral and longitudinal velocity responses are compared with the CETI model.
 As observed, both of the proposed distributed model and the CETI model compare well with the flight test data in the frequency range of interest of pilot workload.
 This suggests that the integrated distributed model and flight dynamics model is accurate for the simulations of rotorcraft operations in atmospheric turbulence.
 However, some minor differences can be observed between the proposed and CETI models if we look more closely.
 The distributed model predicts more roll attitude and lateral velocity than the CETI model.
 Considering that the CETI model was developed from the flight test data at low speed and assumes the same spectrum for the lateral and longitudinal equivalent control inputs of turbulence, it may underestimate the influence of the lateral turbulence for low-speed conditions.